SAP-samples/cloud-cap-samples-java/README.md

 A SAP Fiori UI is added using predefined SAP Fiori elements templates. **[SAP Fiori annotations](https://cap.cloud.sap/docs/advanced/fiori#fiori-annotations)** add information to the service definitions, on how to render the data.

 CAP provides built-in multitenancy support with out-of-the box tenant isolation.
-The sample application also comes in a MT flavour to demonstrate usage of MTX sidecar  [classic](https://cap.cloud.sap/docs/java/multitenancy) resp. [streamlined](https://cap.cloud.sap/docs/guides/deployment/as-saas?impl-variant=java) version (branch [streamlined-mtx](https://github.com/SAP-samples/cloud-cap-samples-java/tree/streamlined-mtx)).
+The sample application demonstrate usage of MTX sidecar based on [streamlined MTX](https://cap.cloud.sap/docs/guides/deployment/as-saas?impl-variant=java) and can be deployed as multitenant application.
+The [deprecated classic MTX](https://cap.cloud.sap/docs/java/multitenancy) setup is shown in the [mtx-classic branch](https://github.com/SAP-samples/cloud-cap-samples-java/tree/mtx-classic) for reference.

 ## Demonstrated Features